How to Configure Your Mac's Firewall

 Click Start.
 The firewall turns on — you’ll know it’s enabled when you see the green light and the Firewall: On message, as shown below.

-Click Advanced.
+Click Firewall Options.
 The window shown below appears.

 Select the Automatically allow signed software to receive incoming connections checkbox.
 This allows the applications on your Mac to communicate with the outside world.

-Select the Enable stealth mode checkbox.
+We don’t recommend this, but you can optionally select the Enable stealth mode checkbox.
 This prevents your Mac from responding to port scans and ping requests.

 Click OK to close the Advanced settings.